 Number of Pedals

-The biggest and most obvious difference between all these options relates to how many pedals are on the floor of the car.
+The biggest and most obvious difference between all these options relates to how many pedals are on the floor of the vehicle.

 If there are three pedals, you’ve got a traditional manual transmission car.
 If there are only two, you’ve got an automatic, a dual-clutch transmission, or a CVT.